-- Getting a blood test for hepatitis B if you are pregnant
+- Get a blood test for hepatitis B if you are pregnant.

-- Not using other people's personal care items that may have blood on them, such as razors or toothbrushes
+- Do not use other people's personal care items that may have blood on them.
+This includes razors or toothbrushes.

-- Considering the risks before getting a tattoo or body piercing
+- Consider the risks before getting a tattoo or body piercing.

-- Following safety precautions when handling needles or other sharp objects
+- Following safety precautions when working at health centers.

 What Happens in the Event of an Outbreak?